Ely and Littleport riots of 1816: Execution

 On Friday 28 June 1816 at 9 am, the condemned men, William Beamiss, George Crow, John Dennis, Isaac Harley and Thomas South, were driven from the gaol at Ely market place in a black-draped cart and two horses costing five-pound five-shillings (£) accompanied by the bishop's gaol chaplain, John Griffin, in a hired chaise and pair costing 13 shillings (£).
 In submitting his expenses on 29 June, chief bailiff F. Bagge noted "We have no power of pressing a cart for the purpose, and 'tis a difficult matter to get one, people feel's so much upon the occasion".

 The men arrived at the gallows at Parnell pits around 11 am, and were hanged after praying with the crowd for some time.
 Griffin was unofficially given the ropes, which cost one-pound five-shillings (£), after hanging, which he kept; he left a collection to his housekeeper, who sold them as a cure for sore throats.
 Following the hanging, the bodies were placed in coffins and displayed in a cottage in Gaol Street, where many people came to visit.
 They were buried the next day in St Mary's Church, Ely, with the vicar's blessing.
 As a warning to others, a stone plaque (pictured) was installed on the west side of St Mary's Church; it concludes, "May their awful Fate be a warning to others".
-Something that was not even relevant to English law.

 In 1816, there were a total of 83 people executed in England: 80 men, including the five Littleport rioters, and three women.